cdapio/cdap/cdap-docs/developers-manual/source/pipelines/plugin-management.rst

 <cdap-pipelines-developing-plugins>` for information on writing plugins, including
-:ref:`packaging plugins in a JAR <cdap-pipelines-packaging-plugins-packaging>` and their :ref:`presentation in a UI <cdap-pipelines-packaging-plugins-presentation>` such as the CDAP Application Studio.
+:ref:`packaging plugins in a JAR <cdap-pipelines-packaging-plugins-packaging>` and their :ref:`presentation in a UI <cdap-pipelines-packaging-plugins-presentation>` such as the CDAP Studio.

 If you are installing a **third-party JAR** (such as a **JDBC driver**) to make it accessible to other plugins or applications, see :ref:`these instructions